Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 # 🐧 Linux guide for Legion laptops, handhelds & PCs 🐧
-# ⭐ LAST UPDATE : 01 APRIL 2026 ⭐
+# ⭐ LAST UPDATE : 03 APRIL 2026 ⭐
 Feel free to join our [discord group as well](https://discord.gg/yGkfEUVa).

 # __General advice and websites recommendation__
 * **It's best to do research on how to use Linux instead of jumping ship and expect the same workflow as on Windows.
 This is one of the many newbie traps!!**
 * Don't install packages from the internet unless necessary.
 Always trust your SOFTWARE/PACKAGE MANAGER bundled with your distribution.
 * Don't jump the distrohop wagon whenever a new shiny distribution claims to give you better this and better that.
 Many of those benefits are very negligible and only harm the Linux ecosystem by fragmenting it even further.
-Use distributions that are popular and come from reputable sources.
+Use distributions that are popular, mainstream, well-known and come from reputable sources.
 You can game on any distro and apply the same tweaks to a "non-gaming" distribution.
 * Don't rely on custom kernels to give you significant performance gains.
 Using the kernel bundled with your distribution is more than enough.
-* Don't run scripts that claim to give you more performance, especially if they were not tested/from a untrusted source/maintainer.
+* Don't run scripts that claim to give you more performance, especially if they were not tested or come from a untrusted source/maintainer.
 Those are the equivalent of running registry tweaks on windows to get free fps (aka a scam.)
-* Don't rely too much on AI tools to debug your problems, unless you know and read carefully the fixes it gives you instead of bluntly copy-pasting the solutions.
+* Don't rely too much on AI tools to debug your problems, unless you know and read carefully what it gives you instead of blindly copy-pasting.

-To check if your games work on linux, these two websites will help you keep yourself updated:
+To check if your games work on linux, these websites will help you keep yourself updated:
 https://areweanticheatyet.com/
 https://www.protondb.com/
 https://appdb.winehq.org/